gravityplus/Gravity-Forms-Stripe/readme.txt

 = Do I need to have SSL? =
 Yes, according to the Stripe Terms of Service regarding PCI-compliance.

-= Why am I getting in 'Invalid token ID' error? =
-This error occurs for one of three reasons:
+= Why am I getting an 'Invalid token ID' or 'Empty string given for card' error? = This error occurs for one of three reasons:

 1. Javascript is not available to browser
 2. You've embedded your Gravity Form directly into the page and did not follow all of the Gravity Forms instructions to do so: http://www.gravityhelp.com/documentation/page/Embedding_A_Form
 3. the Stripe JS is being blocked from running by a theme or another plugin.
 Follow the procedure outlined here by Gravity Forms in order to troubleshoot: http://www.gravityhelp.com/documentation/page/Testing_for_a_Theme/Plugin_Conflict with one minor change -- For plugin conflicts, deactivate all plugins except Gravity Forms and Gravity Forms + Stripe.

+= Do I need to purchase +(More) Stripe to make this plugin work?
+No. If you are having an issue and tried the troubleshooting steps, [purchase support](https://gravityplus.pro/). +(More) Stripe will *not* fix your issue -- it only adds features.

 = Your plugin just does not work =
 I can assure you that is not the case -- [this should help you find where the problem is occurring](http://scribu.net/wordpress/wordpress-plugin-troubleshooting-flowchart.html) or [this](http://uproot.us/docs/how-to-troubleshoot-plugin-issues/)